EncoreTechnologies/blog/content/blog/2017/10/stackstorm-inquiries.md

 type = "post"
 +++

-A common request i've seen on the [StackStorm Slack Channel](https://stackstorm.com/community-signup) is the ability to utilize 2-factor auth before executing a workflow.
+A common request I have seen on the [StackStorm Slack Channel](https://stackstorm.com/community-signup) is the ability to utilize 2-factor auth before executing a workflow.
 Users sometimes have very powerful workflows that require extra care, or a second set of eyes before executing.
 [Inquiries](https://docs.stackstorm.com/inquiries.html) are an